Find Affordable College Courses

 8 Yearly Graduations

 The 9th most popular school in the country for educational/instructional technology majors who are seeking their doctor's degree is Indiana University - Bloomington.
 Each year, around 43,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,913 per year, while in-state graduate students, on average, pay $9,909 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to educational/instructional technology majors at IU Bloomington.
-About 63% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+During the most recent year for which we have data, 8 people received their doctor's degree in educational/instructional technology from IU Bloomington.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 54% were women.

 8 Yearly Graduations

 Brigham Young University - Provo comes in at #9 on our list of the most popular colleges offering doctor's degrees in educational/instructional technology.
 Each year, around 36,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,120 per year, while in-state graduate students, on average, pay $7,700 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to educational/instructional technology majors at BYU.
-About 25% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $6,496 per year, while in-state graduate students, on average, pay $8,096 per year.
+During the most recent year for which we have data, 8 people received their doctor's degree in educational/instructional technology from BYU.

 #12